wlzhao22/NNSearch/README.md

 ![turing100m_para](index_parameters/turing100m.jpeg)
 ![spacev100m_para](index_parameters/spacev100m.jpeg)

+## Author
+Jie-Feng Wang
+This project was developped when Mr. Jie-Feng Wang was pursuing his Master degree in Xiamen Unviersity.

 ## Note
 1. Only `float` datatype is supported as hnswlib does.
 2. Only the search performance curves in our paper's Fig 6 - 8 can be made.
 We have an un-released version code, which optimizes the memory cost during NN search.